upright-vc/libraswaps/README.md

 # Libraswaps

-In this open source project lead by Dr. Yaron Velner (CTO @ Kyber Network) supported by the Libracamp grant program, we present a simple & straightforward implementation of Libra ⇔ ETH atomic swaps.
+In this open source project lead by Dr. Yaron Velner (founder, CTO @ Kyber Network) supported by the Libracamp grant program, we present a simple & straightforward implementation of Libra ⇔ ETH atomic swaps.

 To learn more about Libraswaps head over to [www.libraswaps.com](https://www.libraswaps.com).